stormpath/stormpath-rails/README.md

 Stormpath Rails automaticly provides route to `/login`.
 If the attempt is successsfull, the user will be send to the next_uri whcih is by default `/` and create the propper session cookies.

-If you wish to change this you can modify login options in configuration file
+If you wish to change this you can modify login options in configuration file:

 ```ruby
 Stormpath::Rails.configure do |config|